-Forms S-1 and S-2 demonstrate how the LSE expects to serve end-use loads and meet other firm obligations.
-The S-1 forms show an LSE's requirements in terms of energy and capacity.
-The S-2 forms show how an LSE may meet its requirements through resources, contracts, and market purchases.
+Form S-1 and Form S-2 demonstrate how the LSE expects to serve end-use loads and meet other firm obligations.
+Form S-1 shows an LSE's requirements in terms of energy and capacity.
+Form S-2 shows how an LSE may meet its requirements through resources, contracts, and market purchases.

-LSEs are expected to have increasingly large open positions for capacity and energy during the later years of the reporting period due to existing resources retiring, contracts and power purchase agreements (PPAs) expiring, and renewable resources that have yet to be procured to meet an increasing renewable portfolio standard (RPS).
+LSEs are expected to have increasingly large open positions for capacity and energy during the later years of the reporting period due to existing resources retiring, contracts and PPAs expiring, and renewable resources that have yet to be procured to meet an increasing renewable portfolio standard (RPS).

-While an LSE's planning efforts may have resulted in a preferred scenario in which certain generic resources are developed, the LSE is not required to demonstrate how it will fill these positions absent a strong likelihood that resources of a particular fuel type will be procured.
+While an LSE's planning efforts may have resulted in a preferred scenario in which certain generic resources are developed, the LSE is not required to demonstrate how it will fill these positions, absent a strong likelihood that resources of a particular fuel type will be procured.
 Such resources, if part of the LSE's submitted resource plan, should be identified as "generic."
 Further discussion of this topic can be found in Appendix B.